Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Reality wasn’t so easy.
 Taylor Hamlin seemed like a good dad saddled with a shitty kid and that was the whole shape of it.
 He was blaming himself top to bottom for Alex’s crime, and that was all the proof Julian needed - if he’d tried to wriggle out of it or disavow responsibility, he’d have felt vindicated.
 As it was, their sincere contrition was making him like them.

-Still...their son had burned down his grampa’s house.
+Still... their son had burned down his grampa’s house.
 That was going to take more than a beer and a chat to paper over.
 He tried not to be chilly, but the fact was that he’d have just about killed to get out of that house, and it was clear that Taylor knew it.

 When Allison *finally* came back downstairs with her coat folded over her arm, it was a genuine relief.
 Everybody stood up.

 *"...Nǐ hái hǎo ma?"* Xiù scowled at herself as she realized she’d got her languages mixed up again, but Allison had picked up enough Chinese by now that she just shrugged expressively.
 Julian knew that shrug: it was a *‘no’* with some clauses and exceptions.

 "I dunno," she said.
-"I think there’s some bridges just can’t be mended...I’m sorry, I think we should go.
-I...Taylor, we’ll stay in touch?"
+"I think there’s some bridges just can’t be mended...
+I’m sorry, I think we should go.
+I...
+Taylor, we’ll stay in touch?"

 Taylor nodded.
 "Sure."